urbanware-org/tlights/README.md

 ## Details

-The project consists of a class to create an traffic light object in combination with a picture box (a *QLabel* used as such to be precise).
+The project consists of a class to create a traffic light object in combination with a picture box (a *QLabel* used as such to be precise).
 Additionally there is a timer (default *QTimer*) that automates the switching process.

 You can either set the traffic light modes manually or automated.